Country pâté (pâté de campagne) is a French meat dish made of ground meat.

 When cooked, you remove it from the oven.
 You don’t drain off the rendered fat or any juices; you need to allow them to be absorbed back in.

 When cool, put foil on top, and then a weight on it to press it down for at least a few hours.
 This is important if you want to be able to serve it in slices.
-If you place to just dig it out in spoonfuls, you can skip this step.
 Chill with the weight on it overnight in the fridge.
+(If you prefer to just dig it out in spoonfuls, you can skip this weight step.)

 Turn it out of the terrine to serve.
 Let sit at room temperature about 30 minutes before serving to get some of the chill off.